 Use reusable swabs and cruelty-free makeup brushes to fine-tune makeup.

 For a quick eyeliner fix or to strategically smudge eyeshadow, reach for a makeup brush or reusable swab.
 This wasn’t an option in the past, but reusable swabs are now available.
 KOPA makes reusable silicone swabs that are a replacement for using approximately 2000 disposable cotton swabs.
-It comes in a handy case for travel and will hopefully make our societal cotton swab obsession a thing of the past.
+It comes in a portable case for travel.

 A clean and cruelty-free makeup brush dipped in a bit of makeup remover will work just as well to refine winged liner and fix other mistakes.
 Also, using a soft blending brush to smudge eyeshadow can offer even more precision and control than a cotton swab.
 Eco Tools is an affordable, cruelty-free and vegan brush line.
-Their brush handles are made of recycled bamboo and aluminum and the company takes part in social causes aimed at providing school supplies and education for girls all over the world.
+With every purchase, proceeds go to accessible education for girls all over the world.

 Do makeup like a pro and use a palette

 In every professional makeup kit you’ll find a stainless steel palette that artists use to dispense products onto, like foundation and cream eyeshadow.
 If you find you’re constantly wiping the back of your hand with pieces of tissue to get makeup off, try a reusable palette and clean it with dish soap afterwards.
 It’s super pro, sanitary and keeps you from creating unnecessary paper product waste.
-Also, the back of your hand can have a tendency to absorb liquid, which means using a palette will result in your products going the extra mile.
+The back of your hand may have a tendency to absorb liquid, use a palette to achieve better results.
 Palettes are available at most makeup stores, or, even better, repurpose a mason jar lid from your kitchen.

 Ditch the sponge

-Sponge applicators can harbour bacteria, are often made of materials that don’t degrade, and contribute to landfill waste.
-Try selecting products that don’t come with a disposable sponge and choose to apply makeup with your fingers or a brush.
+Sponge applicators don’t degrade, that’s why they harbor bacteria and contribute to landfill waste.
+You should try choosing products that have reusable sponges.
+You should also learn to apply makeup with your fingers or a brush.
 Years of sponge trends and disposable applicators add up and they’re completely unnecessary when looking to get professional makeup results.

 Christine Jairamsingh is a makeup artist and clean beauty consultant based in Toronto.
 View her Clean Beauty Services here.